XanthicAxolotl/BaseBranch/STYLE-GUIDE.md

   };
   ```

-* Misleadingly, a function may be used at the end of a normal assignment statement, and would require a semicolon (even though it looks rather like the end of some statement block).
+* Function statements require a semicolon at the end of their block.

   ```javascript
   // good: